ganelson/inform/resources/Documentation/Writing with Inform.md

 **2. The default behaviour.** Performance is carried out by the `default offering dialogue choices rule`, which reads like so:

-	For offering a list of dialogue choices (called L) (this is the default offering dialogue choices rule): let N be 1;
+	Last for offering a list of dialogue choices (called L) (this is the default offering dialogue choices rule): let N be 0;
 		repeat with C running through L:
+			increase N by 1;
 			say "([N]) [textual content of C][line break]";
-			increase N by 1.
+		say conditional paragraph break;
+		let M be a number chosen by the player from 1 to N;
+		set the dialogue selection value to M;
+		say "[bold type][textual content of entry M of L][roman type][paragraph break]".

 **3. Examples.** (a) We could reformat this as a sentence rather than an itemised list like so: